 Military children have another advantage over their civilian peers: they get to keep their in-state residency, as long as they remain continuously enrolled, even if their parents’ situation changes while they are in school.
 If a child starts college, and receives in-state tuition there because their parent is stationed there, he or she will continue to receive in-state tuition even if the parent moves away.

 If a military family moves while their student is in college, the student is generally eligible for in-state tuition in the new location without having to meet a time-in-residence requirement.

 While these are the “rules,” there are always exceptions.
 Some schools will give military kids in-state tuition just to be nice, and others have good deals for military kids.
+Some schools grant students in-state tuition if they’re using GI Bill benefits.
 Students using the GI Bill may find that the Yellow Ribbon Program means that a private college ends up being as affordable as a state school.
 Be sure to thoroughly check out your desired schools to understand their specific policies.

 Figuring out how to pay for college is tough.
 Military children have more options for in-state tuition than their civilian peers, but they don’t get in-state tuition everywhere.
 Understanding the details can prevent unpleasant surprises!

 Check out the The Big List of Military Scholarships for more ways to pay for college.